axcho/CCBox2D/README.txt

 To install it, copy the "cocos2d_ccbox2d.xctemplate" folder into ~/Library/Developer/Xcode/Templates/cocos2d/ alongside the other cocos2d template folders.

-Then whenever you start a new project in Xcode 4, you can click on the "cocos2d category under iOS, and choose "ccbox2d" as your project template.
+Then whenever you start a new project in Xcode 4, you can click on the "cocos2d category under iOS, and choose "cocos2d_ccbox2d" as your project template.

 This will give you a starting point for working with CCBox2D.
-If you click the "Build and Run" button, a simple physics demo should appear in the iPhone simulator.
+If you click the "Run" button, a simple physics demo should appear in the iPhone simulator.
 You can then poke around in the HelloWorldLayer.mm code to get a feel for how CCBox2D can be used.

 NOTES